bjucps/cps110-thinkcspy/_sources/04-ObjectsModules/Theturtlemodule.rst

 .. note::

-   This program is a little more involved than the one we introduced back in chapter 1.
-It creates a named turtle object instead of using the default turtle object that we used in that earlier example.
+   This program creates a named turtle object instead of using the default turtle object that we used in chapter 1.
    We're creating a named turtle object here to introduce the concepts of objects and methods.

-.. admonition:: Complete the rectangle ...
+.. admonition:: Time to practice

     Modify the program above by adding the commands necessary to have *alex* complete the rectangle.